-- Decisions of local, state, or federal judicial officials assigned to rule in the case; and - Potential disruption caused to any of the following by the arrested, indicted, or reported student's presence at Galen: - o the academic or clinical performance of the - o the academic or clinical performance of other students, - the health and safety of patients, or - other legitimate interests of Galen; and - Preponderance of the evidence in the case.
+- Decisions of local, state, or federal judicial officials assigned to rule in the case; and - Potential disruption caused to any of the following by the arrested, indicted, or reported student's presence at Galen: - the academic or clinical performance of the student, - the academic or clinical performance of other students, - o the health and safety of patients, or - o other legitimate interests of Galen; and - o Preponderance of the evidence in the case.

-Requesting Protective Measures Following Alleged
+Requesting Protective Measures Following Alleged Offenses

 Following an alleged incident of domestic violence, dating violence, sexual assault, or stalking, Galen will alter the class schedule of any student, upon that student's request, to better meet the student's needs, as long as the request is reasonable and options for alteration are available.
 Any student who wishes to present such a change request should contact the Program Administrator or the Office of Academic Records at his or her campus.
 The option to make this request is available regardless of whether the alleged victim chooses to make a report to campus security officials or law-enforcement officials.
 The campus shall work with any students to discuss any potential financial aid implications related to meeting student needs following an alleged offense.
-For more information concerning registered sex offenders, please visit https://www.icrimewatch.net/index.php?AgencyID=551 49&disc=.
+For more information concerning registered sex offenders, please visit https://sor.tbi.tn.gov/search.